babadele2/sql_data_warehouse_project/README.md

 ├── LICENSE                             # License information for the repository ├── .gitignore                          # Files and directories to be ignored by Git └── requirements.txt                    # Dependencies and requirements for the project

+### About Me
+Hi there!
+I'm Oladele Adekunle Awonusi, also known as babadele.
+I’m an IT professional, passionate and curious always about the stories behind every Data!